telerik/winforms-docs/controls/listview/listview.md

 ---
 title: Overview
-page_title: Overview | RadListView
+page_title: Overview - WinForms ListView Control
-description: Telerik RadListView control is created as a result of the concord of the powerful data layer used by RadGridView and RadListControl, together with the outstanding Telerik Presentation Framework.
+description: WinForms ListView control is created as a result of the concord of the powerful data layer used by RadGridView and RadListControl, together with the outstanding Telerik Presentation Framework.
 slug: winforms/listview
 tags: listview
 published: True